NOTE: Dr. Burke is on sabbatical during the 2015-2016 academic year. She will return to Gallaudet in August 2016.

-Teresa Blankmeyer Burke is assistant professor of philosophy.
+Teresa Blankmeyer Burke is an associate professor of philosophy.
 She received her B.A. degree (Biology and Philosophy) from Mills College in Oakland, California.
 She obtained her Master of Arts degree (Philosophy major, American Studies minor) and doctoral degree (Philosophy) from the University of New Mexico.
 She is the first signing Deaf woman in the world to receive a Ph.D. in philosophy, having accessed her graduate education through American Sign Language (ASL) interpreters, and occasionally through realtime captioning (CART).

 Burke's research for the most part resides in deaf philosophy, the space where philosophy intersects with Deaf studies.
 (The use of uppercase Deaf designates the cultural community of signed language users; lower case deaf designates audiological status).
 Topics she has published on include moral justification regarding the use of genetic technology to bear deaf children (specifically, the question of signing Deaf potential parents considering this option) and signed language interpreting ethics.